learn-co-curriculum/react-hooks-webpack-and-react/README.md

 ...
 ```

 Unfortunately, this is not very practical.
 We need to, by 'hand', combine JavaScript code from multiple files into one.
-Introducing Webpack!
+Well...we're programmers!
+We automate the boring tasks like this!
+Introducing **Webpack**!

-[Webpack][Webpack] lets us combine different automatically.
-This means that we can freely import external JS code in our JavaScript files (both local files as well as `node_modules` installed with `npm`) and trust that Webpack, before we send clients our JS code over the internet, intelligently packages it up for us.
+[Webpack][Webpack] lets us combine different files automatically.
+This means that we can freely import external JS code in our JavaScript files (both local files as well as `node_modules` installed with `npm`).
+We trust that Webpack, before we send clients our JS code over the internet, intelligently packages it up for us.
 In a simplified example:
   - File `siliconOverlord.js` has space-age AI code in it
   - File `enslaveHumanity.js` wants to make use of this other file and send it to browsers all over the internet.
   - Instead of always sending both `enslaveHumanity.js` and `siliconOverlord.js` to browsers, one after the other, **Webpack** pre-bundles them together into a single file that can be sent instead: `singularity.js`